jfcameron/gdk-graphics/README.md

 CI done using Travis CI.
 Build scripts cover Windows, Linux, Mac; Clang, GCC, MSVC, MinGW: https://travis-ci.org/jfcameron/gdk-graphics

 catch2 unit tests available under `test/` and can be run with ctest

+## Build instructions
+Open the `.travis.yml` file on root, refer to the section for your platform